Zerocheck vs Playwright MCP

 • Persistent test suite with regression tracking - every PR builds on a maintained suite, not one-off prompts that vanish after the session

-• CI-native from day one - installs as a GitHub App in 30 minutes.
-No custom scripts, no headless browser config, no auth token plumbing
+• GitHub App workflow with no custom scripts, headless browser config, or auth token plumbing

-• Automatic recordings and step traces on every test run - not just a screenshot, but a full video with interaction overlay
+• Automatic recordings and step traces on every test run

 Side-by-side